nightscout/AndroidAPS/README-Combo.md

   can be controlled via ruffy, installing the above version is sufficient.
   If AAPS is already installed, switch to the MDI plugin to avoid the Combo plugin from interfering with ruffy during the pairing process.
-- Get AndroidAPS from https://gitlab.com/jotomo/KEF (Branch `combo-scripter-v2`)
+- Get AndroidAPS from https://github.com/jotomo/AndroidAPS (Branch `combo-scripter-v2`)
 - Before enabling the Combo plugin in AAPS make sure you're profile is set up correctly and your basal profile is up to date as AAPS will sync the basal profile to the pump.
-- There might be minor glitches around enabling/disabling the Combo plugi, requiring to restart AAPS by force-closing it.

 Usage:
 - This is not a product, esp. in the beginning the user needs to monitor and understand the system, its limitations and how it can fail.
 It is strongly advised NOT to use this system when the person using is not able to fully understand the system.
 - The integration of the Combo with AndroidAPS is designed with the assumption that all inputs are made via AndroidAPS.
-While there are checks that will detected boluses entered directly on the pump, which will be added to the history and be included in IOB calulations, there are delays until AAPS becomes aware of those bolusus (up to 15m).
-It is therefore strongly adviced to only bolus via AndroidAPS (it's also only possible to enter carbs via AndroidAPS, required for advanced loop functionality).
+Boluses entered on the pump will NOT be detected by AAPS and may therefore result in too much insulin being delivered.
 - It's recommended to enable key lock on the pump to prevent bolusing from the pump, esp. when the pump was used before and quick bolusing was a habit.
   Also, with keylock enabled, accidentally pressing a key will NOT interrupt a running command